| At least 50 people from at least five EU states attended this session,

 - Better employment laws, including; a crime of `corporate manslaughter’,

-punishable by prison, for bosses who are responsible for deaths at work; a
+punishable by prison, for bosses who are responsible for deaths at work;

 right to a one hour lunch break and 30 minute tea breaks, agency workers